 From I Love You by Shinji Moon

-While completely forgetting someone you love deeply is not possible, it is very much possible to move on and lead a healthy, happy life.
+While completely forgetting someone you love deeply is not possible, moving on and leading a healthy, happy life is very much possible.
 The following FAQs delve into the different aspects of loving and letting go.

 After all, to quote Alfred Lord Tennyson, ‘tis better to have loved and lost than never to have loved at all.